Haytor Granite Tramway: Operation and purpose

 The granite from the quarries near Haytor Rock was much in demand for construction work in the cities of England, but in an era when railways and reliable roads had not yet been developed, the transport of this heavy and bulky commodity was a significant problem.
 Coastal shipping was a practicable transport medium, and the Stover Canal was available from Ventiford to the Teign Navigation.

 The Haytor Tramway was constructed to carry the granite the 10 mi to the canal, which involved a falling vertical interval of 1300 ft to the basin of the Stover Canal.
 Its form was a close relative of a plateway, where longitudinal L-shaped metal plates were used to support and guide the wheels of wagons.
 In the Haytor case, the "plates" were cut from granite blocks.
 The blocks were from 4 feet to 8 feet long and about 1 foot square.
 The outer surface of the blocks was cut away to make the track leaving an upstand which guided the wheels of the wagons.
 The track was laid with the upstand inside the wheels, and the gauge is measured across the two faces of the upstand.
 The track surface averaged 4 inch in width but could be up to 6 inch.
-As the wagons had plain wheels without flanges, they could be manouevred at the terminals without the need for sidings and points.
+As the wagons had plain wheels without flanges, they could be manoeuvred at the terminals without the need for sidings and points.